 Features that will help you become a more profitable trader

-Any continuously successful trader plans, documents and learns from their trades.
-And they manage their trading risk through position sizing and money management.
-This is where TradeBench can assist you - with customizable parameters, of course.
+Any continuously successful trader plans, documents and learns from their trades - and they manage their trading risk through position sizing and money management.
+This is where TradeBench can assist you - with customizable parameters to fit your personal trading preferences.

 The importance of planning your trades cannot be stressed enough if you want to survive and be profitable in the financial markets.
 You need to have a plan for both entry and exit and know exactly what to do, whether the trade goes your way or not.
 Our trade plan page automatically gives you a trade plan summary with automatic calculation of important metrics like potential profit and loss, reward/risk ratio - and more, for the trade you are planning.

 Doing the right thing and automating processes when planning and entering trades is an important aspect of a successful traders workflow.
 That is why we've included features such as customizable checklists for your trade plans.
 And we've even made some checklist items automatic.
 For example, if you only want trade stocks with a minimum daily volume, the system looks up the average volume for the stock you are planning to trade and automatically checks that item off on your checklist if your volume requirement has been met.